ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ## What is GBIF?

 For those unfamiliar with the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), it is an international network and research infrastructure funded by the world’s governments, aimed at providing anyone, anywhere, open access to data about all types of life on Earth.
-GBIF is best known for the trove of species occurrences  ([over 1 billion](https://www.gbif.org/occurrence/search)!) it is making accessible from hundreds of publishing institutions, but it is doing the same for species information, such as names, classifications, and known distributions.
+GBIF is best known for the trove of species occurrences  ([over 1 billion](https://www.gbif.org/occurrence/search)!) it is making accessible from hundreds of publishing institutions, but it is doing the same for species information, such as names, classifications and known distributions.

 Anyone can [publish species information](https://www.gbif.org/publishing-data) (called "checklist data").
 When you do, GBIF will create a page for your dataset ([example](https://doi.org/10.15468/xvuzfh)), assign a DOI, and match[^1] your scientific names to its [backbone taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c), allowing your data to be linked, discoverable and integrated.
 Species pages on GBIF for example ([example](https://www.gbif.org/species/5851603)) are automatically build from the over [25.000](https://www.gbif.org/dataset/search?type=CHECKLIST) checklist datasets that have been published.
 All your checklist information also becomes available via the GBIF API ([example](https://api.gbif.org/v1/species/141117238)) and can be queried using the [rgbif](https://github.com/ropensci/rgbif) package.